Formatting signatures¶

 Only applies if

-For example, to disable this option for every domain except py
+For example, to disable this option for every domain except py, add the

 object_description_options = [